Prachi-Gore/goodreads_backend/README.md

 ### Bookshelves
 ✔️ Users can create bookshelves to organize their collections.
 ✔️ Add or remove books from bookshelves.
+### Cloud Storage Integration
+✔️ Utilized Cloudinary to store and retrieve book cover images dynamically
+### Friend Requests & Real-Time Notifications
+✔️ Users can send, accept, or reject connection requests with real-time updates via Web-Sockets.
+✔️ Notifications for friend requests and group additions are stored in the database and fetched via REST API, ensuring live updates and dynamic unread count tracking      without page refresh.
+### Real-Time Chat
+✔️ Developed individual & group chat functionality with Django Channels and WebSockets, supporting persistent message storage in PostgreSQL and real-time updates without page refresh.
+### AI-Powered Quiz Generation
+✔️ Integrated an AI Agent built with FastAPI that automatically generates personalized quizzes from book summaries, evaluates answers, provides scores and feedback, and suggests sections for review.
+✔️ When a book is added via the admin panel, a summary is generated using OpenAI API, and its embedding is stored in ChromaDB for
+  Retrieval-Augmented Generation(RAG)-based quiz and feedback generation.

 ## 🛠️ Built with modern web technologies
 ### **Frontend**